prajaysingh/EKS-projects/aws-efs-csi-driver-provisioner/README.md

 The above steps will dynamically provision PV which can be verified using kubectl get pv

     kubectl apply -f pod.yaml (This will create mongodb pd which mounts the previously generated pv)

+Issue observed:
+Unlike using ebs provisioner, to make the settings work, I need to perform following tweaks
+a) Storage class needed to have "directoryPerms" section
+b) In pod manifest, I needed to add command: ["mongod"] as without it, I was getting error from pod logs "chown: changing ownership of '/data/db': Operation not permitted"

 Testing: